Richard E. Pattis

 He is the author of the Karel programming language, and published Karel the Robot: A gentle introduction to the art of programming.

 Pattis has been a professor of computer science at Carnegie Mellon University and the University of Washington.
 He holds a master's degree from Stanford University.

+He has moved back to Pittsburgh where he is a special faculty member at Carnegie Mellon University, advising CS undergraduates.